 The learning curve is a little steep, but once you've got the hang of it, you'll soon be creating all kinds of automated alerts that let you know when anything changes.

 The real benefits of this tool come from the number of different APIs it works with.
-We mainly use the Google Analytics integration alongside their custom JSON connector to pull data from the SEMrush and Sistrix API to compare week-on-week changes.
+I mainly use the Google Analytics integration alongside their custom JSON connector to pull data from the SEMrush and Sistrix API to compare week-on-week changes.

 How does it work?